jbcodeforce/flink-studies/docs/coding/flink-sql.md

 ON transactions.product_id = products.id
 ```

-Any previously processed records can be used potentially to process the join operation on new arrived record.
+Any previously processed records can be used potentially to process the join operation on new arrived record, which means keeping a lot of records in memory.
+As memory will be bounded, there are other mechanisms to limit those joins or aggregation, using time windows.

-To avoid this we need to consider time windows.
-The following query count the number of different product type arriving from the event stream by interval of 10 minutes.
+The following query counts the number of different product type arriving from the event stream by interval of 10 minutes.

 ```sql
 SELECT window_start, product_type, count(product_type)